+So what is evil?
+What makes a person a “villain?”
+Is it intent to harm…or is it something deeper than that?
 Each one of the thirteen authors in this amazing collection has taken a completely different approach to answering this question.
 They have gone above and beyond expressing the idea of evil and supervillainy.
 They get to the bottom of why villains are the way they are, and what they hope to gain from it.
 These are dangerous women wielding Absolute Power… and they’ll be glad to let you know exactly why you should fear them.

 See, Jane had this great job at the newspaper.
 Well… it was a great job, but then you know how it goes with every job; it starts to be not so great.
 Or maybe it was never great, but Jane was just too green to know the difference.

 Sorry, I’m getting a little ahead, here.
 What you really want to know, is how Jane met Chelle…

 Meet Jane and the whole cast of characters in Jane’s World in this special preview edition of Paige Braddock’s beloved series.